 And what visit would be complete without a hot beverage and sweet treat in the tea-room?
 A seasonal menu offers hot and cold food and drinks in a quaint setting.

-Please note that we are open from 10am-4pm daily (last entry 3pm) but are closed on Christmas Eve and Christmas Day.
+Please note that we are open from 10am-4pm daily in winter (last entry 3pm).